Access ftp server from Windows 7 explorer without using any software

 Then hit Enter key from your keyboard.
 It will provoke a Window, which will ask for the server’s username and password.
 Fill the required fields.
 Do not check “Log on Anonymously” ; most of the server service providers does not allow it.
 After fill up, click on the Log On button:

-After few seconds, all files and will show in Windows 7 explorer, just like a local disk:
+After few seconds, all files and folders will show in Windows 7 explorer, just like a local disk:

 You can cut, copy, paste, delete and drag files; like you manage files in your local hard disk.